-We usually recommend avoiding bleach products at all costs as it can compromise the surface of the composite and cause discolouration, but if you have a particularly stubborn area of mould that is compromising the area anyway, a diluted bleach cleaning solution may help.
-Be very careful with it, ensure you wash it off completely and avoid getting it on surrounding decking boards.
+Pro tip: If you have a particularly stubborn area of mould, try a very diluted bleach cleaning solution to target the affected boards.
+Be very careful to wash it off completely after application and avoid getting it on surrounding decking boards.

 When stains seem stubborn or the build-up of dirt or grime is extensive, it can be tempting to try and find quicker cleaning methods.

 Always avoid pressure washing composite decking.
-Pressure washers can damage and remove the finish of the composite decking and reduce its durability and lifespan.
+Pressure washers can damage and remove the finish of even the best weatherproof composite decking boards, reducing its durability and lifespan.